janaab11/incogni-go/docs/index.md

 # incogni-go

-incogni-go attempts to solve the pesky problem of article-limit paywalls, while browsing the internet.
+attempts to solve the pesky problem of article-limit paywalls, while browsing the internet.

 --------
 ## Features